Hugo-Chia/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **PDPA**: The Personal Data Protection Act (PDPA) 2012 sets out the law on data protection in Singapore.
 The PDPA regulates the processing of personal data in the private sector.
-* **Private contact detail**: A contact detail that is not meant to be shared with anyone

 --------------------------------------------------------------------------------------------------------------------